21 Customizing Origin

 To open the Options dialog box:

-- Choose Tools: Options (any Origin window is active)
+- Choose Preferences: Options (any Origin window is active)

 - If you are working with Excel in Origin choose Window: Origin Options (Excel workbook is active)